 Recurrent aesthetic modification of forested areas brought to mind a formative aspect of my child-hood.
-The words gehen (go) and Wald (forest) once constituted my attempt to explore the conifer forest behind our house with the other children.
-Mother gave me a dictionary so I could translate it myself, and those two words were the fastest way to do so.
-Having arrived in Austria as a refugee family in 1992, we moved from place to place in the countryside during the following years.
-Wherever we moved, there was always a forest close by, a constant that offered us an interplay of imagination, construction, and playful exploration where we could create our own reality.
+The words gehen (go) and Wald (forest) once constituted my attempt to explore the conifer forest behind the house.
+The forest became a constant during the following years of relocation.
+It offered us an interplay of imagination, construction and exploration.

-Landscape of imagination, perception and memory.
+Space of imagination, perception and memory.
 Scenery and canvas.
 Always working according to the structure, dimensions and atmosphere of the chosen site, I add – lay, measure, hang, position and mount.
-While the spatial experience is never meant to be shared with public, the works I do exhibit are high quality, medium-format photographs, limited documents of the ephemeral situations.
+While the spatial experience is not meant to be shared with public, the works I do exhibit are photographs and videos, limited documents of the ephemeral situations.

 The image above shows the forest behind the house we used to stay in 1992.
 I took the photo in summer 2019 when I visited this place for the first time in 27 years.